ckeditor/ckeditor5/docs/installation/integrations/react.md

 npm run dev
 ```

-You can read more about using CKEditor 5 from source in the {@link installation/advanced/integrating-from-source-webpack Advanced setup guide}.
+You can read more about using CKEditor&nbsp;5 from source in the {@link installation/advanced/integrating-from-source-webpack Advanced setup guide}.

 ## Localization

-CKEditor 5 supports {@link features/ui-language multiple UI languages}, and so does the official React component.
-Follow the instructions below to translate CKEditor 5 in your React application.
+CKEditor&nbsp;5 supports {@link features/ui-language multiple UI languages}, and so does the official React component.
+Follow the instructions below to translate CKEditor&nbsp;5 in your React application.

 ### Predefined builds